palomaresendiz/Color-Calculator/README.md

 Utilizing the Gradle build system was not new to me, so I didn't have difficulty setting it up and creating the environment.
 This project allowed me to deepen my Java and object-oriented programming understanding, especially on Java Swing.

-I had never dealt with this many event handlers in a project before so the hard part was keeping them all straight and constantly testing them with the console log to make sure they were working as expected.
+I had never dealt with this many ActionListeners and ActionEvents in a project before, so the hard part was keeping them all straight and constantly testing them with print statements to make sure they were working as expected.
 Gradle allowed me to automate testing and it enhanced the efficiency of my development process, allowing for easier project management and scalability down the road.

-Overall, this project was a creative way for me to enhance my problem-solving skills and make me more confident to approach future projects with expertise.
+Overall, this project was a creative way for me to enhance my problem-solving skills and make me more confident to approach future Java projects with expertise.